Jollycistaken/Jollybot/README.md

 # Jollybot
-A stupid bot that is written in c#
+A stupid bot that is written in js